7. Apply online

 When you submit the completed application you will be asked to declare that all information that you have supplied is accurate.

-Please note that applications are currently closed for our major scholarship rounds for 2020.
+Please note that applications are now open for our major scholarship round for 2021.
 This includes the scholarships RTPi and UPS for international applicants, and the scholarships RTPd and USAPA for domestic applicants.

 Complete 'How to apply'

 Steps 1 to 7 and have the information and documents from that process ready to include in your application.

 Have your residential and mailing address(es) to hand.

 Details of a recent university recognised English test OR upload evidence of how you meet the requirements through accepted alternatives.
 Your application can only be assessed after you have provided evidence that you have met the English language requirement.
 Your English test must still be valid when you commence your program of study.

 Your previous and current tertiary qualifications including any incomplete or ongoing study.
 You will need to attach transcripts of results and parchment/academic credentials as evidence.
 Please refer to Step 6 of How to apply for more information.